ZILtoid1991/collections-d/README.md

 `alias less` can be used to both set how the keys are compared and whether lesser or greater elements are on the left hand side.

-Behavior is changed if E set to void, in that case keys will be the only way the TreeMap stores data, like a regular AVL-tree.
+Behavior is changed if E set to void, in that case keys will be the only way the TreeMap stores data, like a regular AVL-tree, or a tree set.